deshmukh-tushar/myntraclone/Myntra-Clone-main/Myntra-Clone-main/README.md

 Myntra is an e-commerce website where people can buy from wide range of products and has an interactive UI.

-A Collaborative project built by a team of 3 executed in 7 days.
+A solo project built and executed in span of 5 days.

 ![Logo](https://img.mensxp.com/media/content/2021/Jan/People-Try-To-Find-Other-Secretly-Offensive-Logos1400_60165ada60850.jpeg)